WinnieFongWL/Capstone-Project/README.md

 **Objective**: As data analyst, we are to do a research on the case of customers default payments in Taiwan and compares the predictive accuracy of probability of default.

+**What is Credit Card default?**
+Missing credit card payments once or twice does not count as a default.
+A payment default occurs when you fail to pay the Minimum Amount Due (MAD) on the credit card for a few consecutive months.
+Usually, the default notice is sent by the card issuer after 6 consecutive missed payments.
+However, the final call rests with the issuer.
+So, it is important to pay your credit card bill on time and in full to save yourself from high interest charges and being a defaulter.

+**Credit Card default timeline: What happens after you miss payments?**
+Your credit card account will not be marked as default on missing the first bill payment.
+Some issuers even give additional grace period after the payment due date during which no late payment charges will be levied.
+If you still do not pay the Minimum Amount Due then the issuer will report you as delinquent.
+You will be marked delinquent for the number of days you haven’t paid the credit card bill.

+After this subsequent timeline, the issuer will increase their efforts to collect the debt from you.
+You will receive frequent phone calls, SMSs and emails.
+And, after 90 days, Loan Recovery Agents (LRAs) might pay you a visit.
+Some credit card providers might file a police complaint or send a legal notice while others might offer you a compromise in the form of a one-time settlement.
+If you do not pay off your bills for 190 days, that is, over 6 months, your credit card account will be put under the recovery pool.
+This is the final resolution the issuer can take.
+Under this scenario, the issuer will declare your account as a Non-Performing Asset (NPA).
+This means that the issuer sees your credit card account as a loss.
+Now, they may file a lawsuit against you or sell your debt to a debt collection agency.

 This dataset consist of 30,000 entries.

 File: default of credit card clients.xls

-The original file downloaded frok kaggle had 2 headings on each columns, the first heading labeled by X1, X2....X23 and last column label Y was removed and will use the second row heading instead.
+The original file downloaded from kaggle had 2 headings on each columns, the first heading labeled by X1, X2....X23 and last column label Y was removed and will use the second row heading instead.

 ### Metadata
 |Column |Description  |